Trow-Registry/trow/docs/USER_GUIDE.md

 version will be returned, if available.
 This can be used to effectively mitigate issues with the Docker Hub.

-An account can configured to use with Trow, which will ensure it has it's own rate limit quota.
+An account can be configured to use with Trow, which will ensure it has it's own rate limit quota.
 To use this, you will need to obtain a token from the Docker Hub (see https://docs.docker.com/docker-hub/access-tokens/).
 The user and token can then be specified on start-up e.g: